- Credits: 3

 - Forum: Self Worth

-Courses run for 12 weeks.
+Courses consist of 12 units over a 16-week period.
 The above is only a sample.

 There are no prerequisites for General Psychology.